Troubled Asset Relief Program: Participation criteria

-The Act's criterion for participation stated that "financial institutions" will be included in TARP if they are "established and regulated" under the laws of the United States and if they have "significant operations" in the United States.
+The act's criterion for participation stated that "financial institutions" will be included in TARP if they are "established and regulated" under the laws of the United States and if they have "significant operations" in the United States.
 The Treasury would need to define what institutions will be included under the term "financial institution" and what will constitute "significant operations".
 Companies that sell their bad assets to the government must have provided warrants so that the government would benefit from future growth of the companies.
 Certain institutions seemed to be guaranteed participation.
 These included: U.S. banks, U.S. branches of a foreign bank, U.S. savings banks or credit unions, U.S. broker-dealers, U.S. insurance companies, U.S. mutual funds or other U.S. registered investment companies, tax-qualified U.S. employee retirement plans, and bank holding companies.

-The President was to submit a law to cover government losses on the fund, using "a small, broad-based fee on all financial institutions".
+The president was to submit a law to cover government losses on the fund, using "a small, broad-based fee on all financial institutions".
 To participate in the bailout program, "...companies will lose certain tax benefits and, in some cases, must limit executive pay.
 In addition, the bill limits 'golden parachutes' and requires that unearned bonuses be returned."
 The fund had an Oversight Board so that the U.S. Treasury cannot act in an arbitrary manner.
 There was also an inspector general to protect against waste, fraud and abuse.

-CAMELS ratings (US supervisory ratings used to classify the nation's 8,500 banks) were being used by the United States government in response to the global financial crisis of 2008 to help it decide which banks to provide special help for and which to not as part of its capitalization program authorized by the Emergency Economic Stabilization Act of 2008.
+CAMELS ratings (US supervisory ratings used to classify the nation's 8,500 banks) were being used by the United States government in response to the 2008 financial crisis to help it decide which banks to provide special help for and which to not as part of its capitalization program authorized by the Emergency Economic Stabilization Act of 2008.
 It was being used to classify the nation's 8,500 banks into five categories, where a ranking of 1 means they are most likely to be helped and a 5 most likely to not be helped.
 Regulators were applying a short list of criteria based on a secret ratings system they use to gauge this.